mmilek/hdlbp_rev/README.md

 # Vigilin/HDLBP analysis scripts

-This is a collection of analysis scripts that accompany the publication "HDLBP binds ER-targeted mRNAs by multivalent interactions to promote protein synthesis of transmembrane and secreted proteins." (accepted at Nature Communications, 2022).
+This is a collection of analysis scripts for the publication "HDLBP binds ER-targeted mRNAs by multivalent interactions to promote protein synthesis of transmembrane and secreted proteins." (accepted at Nature Communications, 2022).

 ![](images/waves.png)